tdhock/tdhock.github.io/_posts/2025-04-15-PELT-vs-fpopw.md

 ![plot of chunk candidates-compare](/assets/img/2025-04-15-PELT-vs-fpopw/candidates-compare-1.png)

-It is clear that FPOP prunes much more than PELT, especially in the case of constant changes (segments that get larger with the overall number of data).
+It is clear that FPOP/DUST prune much more than PELT, especially in the case of constant changes (segments that get larger with the overall number of data).